hemanathchowdary/collagemedia/README.md

-# CollageMedia Chat Application
+# CollageMedia Social media Application

-A real-time chat application built with Next.js and Socket.io.
+This is a social media application that is restricted to a specific campus and this cover all student needs by giving healthy community

 ## Features